erindatkinson/emoji/README.md

 # Emoji

-This repo is a collection of emojis from slacks I've been in.
-Emoji images can be found in the `emojis` directory, and if you'd rather pull the list on your own, they are kept in the `lists` dir.
+This repo is a collection of emojis from various slack teams.
+Emoji images can be found in the `emojis` directory.
 Browsing in GitHub is difficult, so the `docs` dir has a series of pages with emoji tables on them.

 ## Installation